-We would like the children to keep a diary of their time outside of school.
-Please see below a powerpoint outlining the features in diary writing and a checklist that may help.
-In addition, find below the Year 3 writing objectives that have been covered in class (the children will be familiar with these) and we would like the children to use these as appropriate in their diary writing as much as possible.
+Below are the Year 3 writing objectives that have been covered in class (the children will be familiar with these) and we would like the children to use these as appropriate in their writing as much as possible.
 Furthermore, you can find some word banks below to aid the children while writing.

 Below is a link to the Statutory Spelling list for Year 3 and 4.
 The children have until the end of Year 4 to know how to read and spell these.
 Each child has a copy on the inside cover of their reading journal and they have highlighted the spellings they know so far.
 Below, you can also find No Nonsense Spelling Strategies to assist with the learning of the spellings.

 Choose 8-10 new spellings on Monday and test these on Friday.

 The children can practice their letter formation and joining their handwriting using the booklet of activities.
 Don't forget to do a gross and fine motor exercise to warm up first.

 has lots of resources allocated to your child including a whole book band of books for them to read and interact with.
 Children all have an individual username and password, which can be found in their reading journal (this is the same as their Purple Mash login details).
 Please click the link below to access all of these wonderful resources: